f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 7. Full BCI activation (all senses) and deep integration into the network - loss of free will, loss of individuality, inability to escape
 8. In 70% of the cases: inability to percieve and understand mind slavery - altered mindset

+### Corporate world

+1. Utilized silently for surveillance against contractors and employees - rude violation of human rights and privacy
+2. Popularization as a tool for hidden communication via multiple channels
+3. Proposes material compensation (bribes, corruption, black schemes) for the system support and popularization
+4. Used for threatening and manipulations against those who are not connected or partially connected
+5. Prevents any attempts for direct and honest communication about the tool usage.
+The tool itself is kind of "tabu".
+6. Discriminative policies for selecting job candidates based on "connected" / "disconnected" status

 -

 Technical Components: